 The parish was first served by a log church, and in 1837, a school was added – now the oldest continuously operating Catholic school in the Diocese of Toledo.
 A brick church arrived in 1852.

 The cornerstone for the present church was laid in 1892, and the building was dedicated in 1895.
-Its architect was the profilc William Peter Ginther.
-The services of Akron architect William Peter Ginther (1858-1933) were obtained.
+Its architect was the profile Akron architect William Peter Ginther (1858-1933).
 Ginther designed over 500 Roman Catholic churches, schools, and accessory buildings across the country, particularly in Ohio, Pennsylvania, Indiana, California, Virginia, and New York.
 Many of these showed heavy influences of classic styles from Europe; he had earlier made a tour of the continent including the cities of Rome, Milan, Paris, Venice, Florence, London, Berlin, and Vienna; and one of those buildings, Holy Family in Tulsa, Oklahoma, has now been elevated to the status of cathedral.

 It is said that Ginther began his career after drawing a comic valentine for a girl which was subsequently seen by Frank Weary, Akron’s leading architect.
 Weary offered Ginther a job in his office.

 Ginter was also the architect for St. Peter’s Catholic Church in Mansfield.